 This time however, as opposed to grand civic commissions of yesteryear – palaces, monumental statues, grand staircases etc. – the revenue stream will derive from thousands, or even millions, of individual purchases of the domestic variety.
 The world has changed a great deal over recent years, and as I have found here in Aspen, Colorado, there is a growing interest in acquiring smaller light weight marble sculpture that is easy to pick up and move around and inexpensive to ship.
 This in turn opens the door to a vast market of stylish consumers that is as yet untapped.

 A new approach to marble quarrying is needed, a recognition by “the marble industry” as to the legitimate concerns of local residents and environmentalists alike would help.
 The future of the marble industry can be many things, but it must remain robust, healthy and profitable.
-Colorado Yule Marble is living proof that a modern day 21st Century marble quarry can not only be a lucrative, productive and practical ‘pillar of the local community’, but can come out of the environmental/employment equation smelling like a rose, if you get my drift.
+Our local Colorado Yule Marble is living proof that a modern day 21st Century marble quarry can not only be a lucrative, productive and practical ‘pillar of the local community’, but can emerge from the environmental/employment equation as sweet as a bowl of late summer grapes.